ECON 1009NA - International Financial Institutions & Markets I

 General Course Information

-Course Code ECON 1009NA Course International Financial Institutions & Markets I Coordinating Unit School of Economics Term Trimester 2 Level Undergraduate Location/s Ngee Ann-Adelaide Education Centre Units 3 Contact Intensive Available for Study Abroad and Exchange N Course Description This course provides an introduction to the institutions, markets and securities that form the basis of modern financial and monetary systems.
+Course Code ECON 1009NA Course International Financial Institutions & Markets I Coordinating Unit School of Economics Term Trimester 2 Level Undergraduate Location/s Ngee Ann Academy Units 3 Contact Intensive Available for Study Abroad and Exchange N Course Description This course provides an introduction to the institutions, markets and securities that form the basis of modern financial and monetary systems.
 Australian as well as international economies and their financial systems will be considered with reference to current financial news and affairs.
-This course also introduces some of the main theories and quantitative concepts and methods used in financial economics and provides a sound basis for students progressing to the study of economics and finance at higher levels within the University.
+This course also introduces some of the main theories and quantitative concepts and methods used in finance and provides a sound basis for students progressing to the study of finance at higher levels within the University.
 At the same time, it is a valuable, self contained and up-to-date overview of international financial markets and institutions for non-specialists.

 Course Coordinator: Dr Steven Hail